-Know Your Practitioner is your chance to become more familiar and comfortable with your massage practitioner.
-If you aren’t sure which of our talented practitioners would be best for you to come back to regularly, this is a great way to meet them and get to know who they are, both personally and professionally.
+Know Your Practitioner is your chance to become more familiar and comfortable with your massage therapist.
+If you aren’t sure which of our talented therapists would be best for you to come back to regularly, this is a great way to meet them and get to know who they are, both personally and professionally.
 This is Part 6 in the series.
 To learn more about our other therapists, check out Part 1, Part 2, Part 3, Part 4, and Part 5.

-We’re pleased to introduce you to Charlie Fadness, LMP.
+We’re pleased to introduce you to Charlie Fadness, LMT.
 Charlie is highly skilled, and comes to us with a great facility for deep tissue work, and can get good and deep with the pressure if that’s what you need.
 Being fairly new, Charlie isn’t our busiest therapist as of this posting, but we’re confident that will change soon; his clients are already starting to come back for more.
 We sat down with Charlie to talk about his experience, his inspiration, and his motivation for working in massage.

 View the video version of this interview below: